-Below is the plan of the Standing Committee on Industry, Science and Technology (the Committee) for its statutory review of the Copyright Act.
+After a summer break, the Standing Committee on Industry, Science and Technology (the Committee) has resumed its review of the Copyright Act.

 The Committee aims to complete the above hearings by early 2019.